 DescriptionPrints are mounted under mats (not pictured online) with a backer.
-Sizes shown are for the outside of the mat and fit common frame sizes.
+Size shown is for the outside of the mat and fits a common frame size.
 The 12×12 mat is white.
 The art is 8×8.

 Seal of Confidence

 |k||The ‘Kaf’ represents a palm or open hand, often used to invite another into our home with a sweeping motion of our open palm, but the letter also is used as a seal.|